 - 1 handful Grated Vegetables (You could use courgette or carrot)

 The great thing about this SUPER SIMPLE recipe is that you can mix it up so every day is different.
-Using different milks will give you different flavours, seasoned fruit will add fibre and freshness, add your favourite nut butter, seeds and something with a crunch.
+Using different milks will give you different flavours, seasoned fruit will add fibre and freshness, and your favourite nut butter... because what is life without peanut butter?